spack/spack/lib/spack/docs/tutorial_buildsystems.rst

 package relates.
 Each subclass inherits from the :code:`PackageBaseClass` super class.
 The bulk of the work is done in this super class which includes fetching, extracting to a staging directory and installing.
-Each subclass thus adds additional functionality that includes adding the correct parameters for the build system.
+Each subclass then adds additional build-system-specific functionality.
 In the following sections, we will go over examples of how to utilize each subclass and to see how powerful these abstractions are when packaging.

 -----------------
 Package
 -----------------

-We've already seen examples of a Package class in our walkthrough for writing package files, so we won't be spending much time with them here.
-Briefly, the Package class allows for abitrary control over the build process, whereas subclasses rely on certain patterns (e.g. :code:`configure` :code:`make` :code:`make install`) to be useful.
-Package classes are particularly useful for packages that have a non-conventional way of being built since the packager can utilize some of Spack's helper functions to customize the building and installing of a package.
+We've already seen examples of a :code:`Package` class in our walkthrough for writing package files, so we won't be spending much time with them here.
+Briefly, the Package class allows for abitrary control over the build process, whereas subclasses rely on certain patterns (e.g. :code:`configure` :code:`make` :code:`make install`) to be useful. :code:`Package` classes are particularly useful for packages that have a non-conventional way of being built since the packager can utilize some of Spack's helper functions to customize the building and installing of a package.